-Step 2a: Burn your data CD
+Method 1: Burn a data CD

-Burning a data CD is simple enough.
+Step 1: Burning a data CD is simple enough.
 Just place a blank CD-R into your burner and close the tray.
 Open File Explorer, and then check out the status of your CD burner — you should see an indication that a CD-R is inserted and how much space is free.

-Next, decide which data files you can burn to the CD.
+Step 2: Decide which data files you can burn to the CD.
 It’s easiest to create a working folder and then open a second File Explorer window for selecting your data files.
 Hit Ctrl-A on your keyboard to select all of the files, then right-click.
 From the context menu, select Sent to and then select your CD burner from the list of options.

-A dialogue will open asking how you want to use the disc.
+Step 3: A dialogue will open asking how you want to use the disc.
 You have two options for how you burn your CD.
 You can also enter a disc title via this dialog.

-Second, you can select “With a CD/DVD player.”
+Step 5: Second, you can select With a CD/DVD player.
 Choosing this option will copy your files to the CD and then close the session, making the data available on any PC.

 Note that if you copy some kinds of files, such as music (MP3 or WMV) or images (JPEG), those files can be played on supported PCs.
 They may or may not work on standalone electronic devices such as CD or DVD players, however.
 If you want to make sure that your music will play on any CD or DVD player, then skip to the next section.

-Step 2b: Burn your music CD
+Method 2: Burn a music CD

-To get started, go to the Cortana search box and start typing “Windows Media Player.”
+Step 1: To get started, go to the Cortana search box and start typing “Windows Media Player.”
 Once it pops up in the list, click on it.
 Then, select the Burn tab in the upper right-hand corner.

-Next, go to File Explorer and locate the music files that you want to burn to the CD.
+Step 2: Next, go to File Explorer and locate the music files that you want to burn to the CD.
 Drag them over to the burn list.
 Windows Media Player will tell you how many minutes you’ve used; make sure you’re not exceeding the 80-minute limit.
-You can hit “Clear list” to start over.
+You can hit Clear list to start over.

-Next, hit “Start burn” to begin the process of burning your music files to the CD.
+Step 3: Next, hit Start burn to begin the process of burning your music files to the CD.
 Windows Media Player will provide a progress report as the burn is running.
 Note that it takes a few minutes to close the session, so be sure to wait until the process is all the way done before ejecting your CD.

 That’s all there is to it.
 You’ve now burned a CD that can be used either as a handy USB flash-drive-like storage media with Windows XP or later machines, or as an easy way to share data or music with any other PC or CD/DVD player users.
 CD-R media is relatively inexpensive, running around $0.20 cents for a 700MB disc, and can last for years without worrying about degradation.
 There are newer and higher-capacity storage options available today, but sometimes the tried-and-true comes in handy.

-- How to update a Garmin GPS
+- How to rip a Blu-ray or DVD